 The Spiritual Meaning of Breath and the Essence of Inner Teachings

-Reshad Feild (born 1934 as Richard Timothy Feild) is an English mystic, spiritual teacher, musician and author.
+Reshad Feild (born 1934 as Richard Timothy Feild) was an English mystic, spiritual teacher, musician and author.
 He has written more than a dozen books on spirituality, the secret of breath and the inner essence of Sufi teaching.
 Over the past forty years, he has had a huge influence on thousands of western seekers after truth.

 Following a typical British upper class education at Eton, he served in the Royal Navy for two years.
 In the early 1960s he became a folk singer and travelled the world as what, at that time, would have been called a “spiritual hippie”.
 On his journeys, among else, he met up with a dervish brotherhood and thus the mystical branch of Islam.
 This meeting was to bring about the beginning of a complete change in his life.